 Mental Health Services for Medical Students

-At NYU School of Medicine, we understand that the academically rigorous environment of medical school may cause unfamiliar stress.
+At NYU Grossman School of Medicine, we understand that the academically rigorous environment of medical school may cause unfamiliar stress.
 To help you deal with that stress, we provide free, confidential mental health services, by appointment.

 Our Student Health Service provides short-term counseling.
 Issues we may be able to help with include the following: